RedPenguin101/qniform2/docs/DevDiary.md

 But after a system is created, they are told to select the system by clicking it instead.

 I think this will need to be expanded a lot, to the extent of having some global state tracking the users progress through the tutorial.

+...

+I did a bit of that, seems to work well.